bdmendes/feup-comp-cheat-sheet/test1-cheat-sheet.md

   - Guides context-sensitive ("semantic") analysis (type checking)
   - Builds IR for source program, ie. an AST

-### The backend

-- Instruction Selection
-  - Produce fast, compact code
-  - A pattern matching problem
-- Register Allocation
-  - Have each value in a register when it is used
-- Instruction Scheduling
-  - Avoid stalls and interlocks

 ## Lexical Analysis

 ### Regular expressions